Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/configure-genus-server--step-by-step.md

 1. Create a separate database or schema for the Descriptive Partition and the Active Partition.
 It is recommended that the two partitions are stored in separate databases or schemas for maintenance reasons.
 2. In the console tree of the Genus Configuration application, right-click the **Directories** folder.
 In the shortcut menu, point to **New** and then click **Directory**.
 3. In the **Name** box, type name for the Directory.
 The name will appear as part of the title bar in the Genus desktop client.
 4. In the **Internet Host Name** box, type a name which identifies your server (host) on the network.
 The name is typically a combination of the local name for the server and the name for its parent domain.
-For example, the Internet hostname <span style="FONT-STYLE: italic">yourserver.yourdomain.com consists of a local hostname (<span style="FONT-STYLE: italic">yourserver) and the domain name (<span style="FONT-STYLE: italic">yourdomain.com).
+For example, the Internet hostname _yourserver.yourdomain.com_ consists of a local hostname (_yourserver_) and the domain name (_yourdomain.com_).
 See also [Naming the Virtual Directory](../../defining-an-app-model/data/object-class-property/naming-the-virtual-directory.md "Naming the Virtual Directory") for more information.
-5. In the **Descriptive Partition** and **Active Partition** sections, click **Edit** to define a data link to the database where the descriptive- and active partition data are stored.
+5. In the **Descriptive Partition** and **Active Partition** sections, click **Edit** to define a data link to the database where the descriptive and active partition data are stored.
 In the **Database** and **Schema** boxes, type a database or schema.
 Depending on the database system vendor, you must either provide a database or a schema.
 See [Specifying a Database and a Schema for a Data Link](../specifying-a-database-and-a-schema-for-a-data-link.md "Specifying a Database and a Schema for a Data Link") for more information.
 6. In the **Vendor Version** box, select a database vendor version.
 See [Supported Database System Vendors](../system-requirements.md) for more information.
 7. If the database supports case insensitive search, select the **Database supports case insensitive search** check box.
 8. Click **Connect** to connect to the directory partitions.
 In order to continue, a connection to the directory partitions is required.